 HBOT is indicated to overcome the ischemia due to obliteration of arterioles and venules.
 HBOT is also of assistance when ischemia results secondarily to retinal detachment that may occur in these patients (which often results in anterior segment (or chamber) ischemia).
 Sickle Cell patients often need Scleral Buckling procedures for their retinal detachments.
 They may develop a proliferative vitreo-retinopathy that may be diminished with HBOT

 Since there may be an element of underlying ischemia of the pericapillary choroid and the optic nerve head.
 Although HBOT may not reduce the intraocular pressure, it may reduce the edema and ischemia.
-This condition may need at least a 20-treatment protocol, and possibly more treatments, as long as visual field improvement occurs.
+This condition may need at least a 20-management protocol, and possibly more managements, as long as visual field improvement occurs.
 Maintenance HBOT is also advisable.
 Therapy that is combined with high levels of antioxidants results in the most favorable outcomes.